-The Board has eight members in accordance with the Company's Amended and Restated Bylaws (the “Bylaws”).
-The Board may change the number of authorized directors on the Board by amending the Bylaws, if the Nominating and Corporate Governance Committee so recommends and if the Board deems it appropriate and advisable.
+The Board currently has eight members and the size of the Board shall be set in accordance with the Company's Amended and Restated Bylaws (the “Bylaws”).
+Subject to the Bylaws, the Board may change the number of authorized directors on the Board if the Nominating and Corporate Governance Committee so recommends and if the Board deems it appropriate and advisable.

 3. Independent Directors

-The policy of the Board is that a majority of the Board members should be independent.
-A director will qualify as “independent” only if he or she satisfies the requirements for independence set out in the Nasdaq Stock Market (“NASDAQ”) Listing Standards, the rules of the Securities and Exchange Commission (the “SEC”) and any other applicable laws.
+The policy of the Board is that a majority of the Board members shall be independent.
+A director will qualify as “independent” only if he or she satisfies the requirements for independence set out in the Nasdaq Stock Market (“NASDAQ”) Listing Standards and the rules of the Securities and Exchange Commission (the “SEC”).